AAbhijithA/StepWise/README.md

 * Flash Mode: QIO
 * Partition Scheme: Huge APP (3MB no OTA/1MB SPIFFS)

-Run the program and then after **"Hard resetting via RTS pin"** message comes press the reset button on the ESP32-Cam then remove the wires connecting GND and IO0 on the ESP32-Cam and press reset again and you will get a link if the connection to the network happens successfully.
+Run the program and then after **"Hard resetting via RTS pin"** message comes open the Serial Monitor and make sure the baud rate is "115200" and press the reset button on the ESP32-Cam then remove the wires connecting GND and IO0 on the ESP32-Cam and press reset again and you will get a link if the connection to the network happens successfully.
+From the url "https://(your url)/cam-hi.jpg"